Introduction

 d8 k get vm linux-vm -o jsonpath="{.status.virtualMachineIPAddressName}"

-Remove the .metadata.ownerReferences blocks from the found resource:
+Remove the .metadata.ownerReferences blocks from the resource found:

 d8 k patch vmip linux-vm-7prpx --type=merge --patch '{"metadata":{"ownerReferences":null}}'

-After deleting the virtual machine, the vmip resource will persist and can be used for a newly created virtual machine:
+After the virtual machine is deleted, the vmip resource is preserved and can be reused again in the newly created virtual machine:

 spec: